yanvow/adhd_ds/index.md

 Plot stacked and grouped

 From those plots we can see that in every genre, significantly more emotional movies exist.
 In the emotional category, especially the negative movies dominate.
 Is the high demand for movies with negative sentiments based on the viewers desire?
 To include the consumer’s opinion, an additional dataset from IMDb was used.
-It compares the mean rating for emotional and non-emotional movies in each genre, as well as the ratings for positive and negative movies.

 Plot ratings emo and non emo

 Plot ratings pos and neg

 (shorten questions)
-#### What is the effect of the presence of emotions on the success of the movie, do emotional movies have a higher IMDB rating?
-Does the effect differ between genres?
+#### But do emotional scenes truly matter in the grand scheme of a movie's success?
+Is it possible for a film to excel without tugging at our heartstrings?

 #### What is the effect of the positive/negative emotions on the success of the movie, do movies that are predominently positive (more than 50% of the lines are positive) have a higher IMDB rating? or is the opposite effect true? and do the observed effect vary per genre?